Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-observable-of.md

 This hook is intended for creating observable from values that are returned from built-in or third party hooks that don't themselves return observables, such as `useContext`.

 :::tip Comparison checking
-Internally this hook uses the `Object.is` function to compare the old and new value, determining if it has changed between re-renders.
+Internally this hook uses the `Object.is` function to compare the old and new values, determining if it has changed between re-renders.
 :::

 ### Example